Evidence05/password-auditor/README.md

 A command-line tool that audits password security by cracking hashed passwords against a wordlist, scoring each recovered password's strength, and generating reports in terminal, HTML, and CSV formats.

-Built as part of a cybersecurity portfolio — demonstrating knowledge of hashing algorithms, dictionary attacks, and password security assessment.
+Built as part of a cybersecurity portfolio. demonstrating knowledge of hashing algorithms, dictionary attacks, and password security assessment.

 ---